gl1tterbomb/gl1tterbomb/README.md

 - Spanish is my mother tongue, and I was born in Puerto Rico

 - I have ADHD/Autism spectrum.
 Also, dyslexia.
-I have trouble with reading and other things, especially in my main language. and some crap. #Woke #Genzthesedayssmh😒
+I have trouble with reading and other things, especially in my main language. #Woke #Genzthesedayssmh😒

 - INTJ